senresearch/MatrixLM.jl/docs/src/example_ordinal_data.md

 ## Model predictions and residuals

 The coefficient estimates can be accessed using `coef(est)`.
-Predicted values and residuals can be obtained by calling `predict()` and `resid()`.
+Predicted values and residuals can be obtained by calling `predict()` and `residuals()`.
 By default, both of these functions use the same data used to fit the model.
-However, a new `Predictors` object can be passed into `predict()` as the `newPredictors` argument, and a new `RawData` object can be passed into `resid()` as the newData argument.
+However, a new `Predictors` object can be passed into `predict()` as the `newPredictors` argument, and a new `RawData` object can be passed into `residuals()` as the newData argument.
 For convenience, `fitted(est)` will return the fitted values by calling predict with the default arguments.

 To compare the estimated coefficients with the original matrix `B`, we will visualize the matrices using heatmaps.
 This graphical representation allows us to see the differences and similarities between the two readily.